 Several factors determine how ureteral stones are treated.
 The patient may choose to wait for the stone to pass if the pain is bearable, the stone is small enough, if there is no sign of infection and if there is adequate urine flow from the kidney.
 Medication can also be used to help the stone pass.
 Tamsulosin (brand name Flomax) can be used to relax the ureter.

 Surgical procedures to treat ureteral stones include:

-Ureteroscopy (URS), is a method using a small scope, retrieval device and stone-breaking tools.
-A temporary stent can sometimes be placed in the ureter, rather than a drain tube or catheter and external bag.
+Ureteroscopy (URS), a method using a small scope, retrieval and stone-breaking tools.
+A temporary stent can sometimes be placed in the ureter, instead of a drain tube or catheter and external bag.

 To learn more about ureteral stones, their diagnosis and treatment, contact the Jefferson Surgical Clinic in Roanoke, Virginia.
 Our experienced staff can talk with you about ureteral stones, including specific types of stones and preventative measures.